dylan-lang/opendylan/documentation/core-reference/source/extensions.rst

 The garbage collector maintains a register of objects requiring finalization before being reclaimed.
-To add an object to the register, call the function `finalize-when-unreachable`_ on the object.
+To add an object to the register, call the function :func:`finalize-when-unreachable` on the object.
 Objects on the register are said to be *finalizable*.

 If the garbage collector discovers that a finalizable object is no